trauber/saviana/README.md

 ## 2022-11-11

+- edited mobile quick action bar; only links to the youtube chanel
 - created personal gallery folders, populated them
   - added titles and descriptions to Sara's gallery
   - added titles and descriptions to Viv's gallery